sitegeist/Sitegeist.Turncoat/README.md

 ### Implementing a Theme

-Theme packages provide the rendering for all supported features and use the package-type `neos-theme`.
+Theme packages provide the rendering for all supported features and use the package-type `neos-themes`.

 You can kickstart such a package with the command:
 ```
-./flow package:create --package-type neos-theme Vendor.Theme
+./flow package:create --package-type neos-themes Vendor.Theme
 ```

 In the theme-package you have to create a file Settings.yaml with the following content